Use Your Illusion Tour: Notable events

 On February 1, 1993, the band performed at the Calder Park Raceway in Melbourne, Victoria, Australia.
 The concert started late due to earlier heavy rain, with minimal shelter available for those attending.
 The concert was fraught with controversy, including reports that security staff had prohibited patrons from bringing their own food, drinks and sunscreen into the venue; this most seriously affected a diabetic teenage girl, whose medication and carefully portioned food were confiscated.
 The weather was very hot on that day, reportedly 42 C, and reportedly 1000 people were treated for heat-related illness.
 Many concertgoers went to the venue on special shuttle buses, which left the venue shortly after Guns N' Roses performed their final song.
 This, combined with a refusal to extend train timetables, left many concertgoers stranded.
 There are reports that they walked all the way down the Calder Highway back to Melbourne, looting a 7-Eleven on the highway for food.
 An inquiry into the conditions was held, with the findings published by Ombudsman Victoria in May 1993.
-To this day, this was the last ever concert to be performed at Calder Park.

 In February 1993, Gilby Clarke told BBC Radio 1's Friday Rock Show: "For the last year and a half, we had a film crew with us.
 They do film every show and things backstage: hotel rooms, everything.
 And what we're gonna do at the end of the whole tour – which is actually after we're done in Europe – is put it all together, and we are gonna make a movie.
 It's pretty candid right now, so it's gonna be really great.
 The difference between ours and Madonna's is that ours isn't scripted.
 This movie is actually things that are happening around us."
 He also said Guns N' Roses would record an MTV Unplugged during their stay in Russia.
 Neither of these plans came to fruition.

+On April 3 1993, in Sacramento, the concert was abruptly ended after an audience member hit McKagan with a urine filled bottle forcing him to be hospitalized.
+Rose informed the audience and angrily walked off.
+A few minutes later Slash further addressed the audience about the situation.
+To prevent another riot from occurring, he told the audience to leave without any violence or hostility towards any of the crew, staff or audience members.

 Stradlin returned for several shows in 1993, deputizing for an injured Clarke.
 "It was weird," he recalled.
-"We toured Greece, Istanbul, London [sic].
+"We toured Greece, Istanbul, London.
 I liked that side of it – seeing some places I'd never seen… [But] money was a big sore point.
 I did the dates just for salary… [At the end] I didn't actually say 'See you', cos they were all fucked up… It was like playing with zombies."